 Unlisted equities and units are valued based on discounted cash flow techniques with unobservable inputs including estimated future earnings and discount rates.
 Other Level 3 equities and units, such as illiquid holdings and securities suspended for a prolonged period, are mainly valued based on the last market price using regression analysis or based on comparable companies.

-Fair value of equities classified as Level 3 is sensitive to whether trading is resumed and how markets have moved from the time the trading was suspended, as well as specific factors related to the individual company such as the financial situation and future income potential.
+to whether trading is resumed and how markets have moved from the time the trading was suspended, as well as specific factors related to the individual company such as the financial situation and future income potential.